Vitamin K Deficiency

 - Grains, such as rye grain, spelt and buckwheat

-In some cases, a vitamin K supplement (menadiol sodium phosphate) may be administered to those at risk of developing a vitamin K deficiency.
+In some cases, a vitamin K supplement may be recommended for those at risk of developing a vitamin K deficiency.

 Vitamin K deficiency treatment